joshrp/moonlight-docs/Troubleshooting.md

 * Uninstall and reinstall GeForce Experience

 ### Games are missing from Moonlight
 * Make sure the folder where your games are installed is listed in GeForce Experience.
-Add it by opening GeForce Experience, clicking on the Preferences tab, then clicking the + button and navigating to the correct folder.
+    * You can add a games folder by opening GeForce Experience, clicking on the Settings button, then clicking the + button and navigating to the correct folder.
 * You can add games manually that aren't detected as streamable by GeForce Experience [using this guide](https://github.com/moonlight-stream/moonlight-docs/wiki/Setup-Guide#adding-custom-programs-that-are-not-automatically-found)

 ### Controller input doesn't work when streaming